Exotic symplectic manifolds from Lefschetz fibrations

-We will apply this construction in the following context - given a Lefschetz fibration $\rho: F \to \mathbb{D}^2$, we can choose some matching paths $\mu_i$, and, under fortunate circumstances, get framed Lagrangian spheres $L_i$ in $F$.
+We will apply this construction in the following context.
+Given a Lefschetz fibration $\rho: F \to \mathbb{D}^2$, we can choose some matching paths $\mu_i$.
+In the circumstances when the matching cycle construction above goes through, we obtain framed Lagrangian spheres $L_i$ in $F$.
 We then use the $L_i$'s to construct another Lefschetz fibration $\pi: E \to \mathbb{D}^2$ with vanishing cycles $L_i$.

 We note that in this case $E$ is an instance of a \emph{bifibration}.
 Bifibrations are discussed in some detail in section 15 of \cite{Book}, but we will not use their theory in any systematic way.